 Rachel is an unreformed tomboy and a mum of three primary-aged kids.
 She loves the outdoors and getting fit, is a business owner and careers consultant, and has a background in corporate communications and marketing.
-Rachel is a host for Mums At The Table's TV show.
+Together with Shona, Rachel is a co-host for Mums At The Table's TV show.

 “The best thing about being a mum is when I get to watch my children sleep.
 Seriously?
 It’s watching them go to school, learn to read, come home with something in their eyes that makes them go ‘boom’ and then go on to find activities and achieve things using that ability.”

 Fiona is a mum of four kids aged under four, including twins.
 She's got the positive outlook and sense of humour you'd need to survive in that situation.

 Fiona has an extensive background in media and communications in government and marketing.
 She refuses to jump on board with every latest fad and loves asking all the hard questions to our Mums At The Table's resident experts.